Senior Pet Care

 - Kidney, heart, and liver disease

 - Tumors and cancer

 Luckily, many age-related health conditions can be prevented or managed via medication and/or treatment.
 Our goal is to keep your pet happy and healthy well into their golden years, and we can do that by addressing their needs on an individual basis.

-If you have any questions about caring for your senior pets, please contact us today at (419) 529-5052.
+If you have questions about how often we should see your senior pet or you’d like to schedule an appointment, please call us at (419) 529-5052.